 As you’re making your travel plans for 2020, consider traveling to a country that’s protecting its people, places, and environment.
 There are so many amazing choices!

-We’ve rounded up five of the most sustainable travel destinations for 2020 to help you make your plans for the year:
+I’ve rounded up five of the most sustainable travel destinations for 2020 to help you make your plans for the year.

-With more than 25% of the country dedicated to rainforests, Costa Rica is a strong example to be followed.
+With more than 25% of the country dedicated to protected rainforests, Costa Rica is a strong example of a sustainable travel destination.
 Its land homes 5% of the planet’s biodiversity, and local governments are dedicated to protecting their country’s most precious resources.

 More than 90% of the country’s energy comes from renewable resources.
 They have a goal to become the world’s first carbon-neutral country by 2020.